 Joneses is that “The more you tap into those intrinsic values, the less you care about the extrinsic ones”’.

 When talking to Tamara, it’s clear that the effect she has on people is contagious.
 She says that people are so inspired by the message that they love simply hanging out on a chair out the front or on one of the beanbags.
 The New

 Joneses’ empowering message is one that you don’t come across often.

 Our beloved marketing gun and cat-lover, Kate, can attest to this too.
 Last year, she joined The New Joneses at Pako Festa in Geelong.
-Check out the 5 lessons she learnt about tiny houses and sustainable living.

 What impact has The New Joneses had over the years?